 It is a typical design of the north along the Wadden Sea coast, Romanesque hall-churches that have two doorways opposed to each other.
 One in the south-facing wall, and one in the north-facing wall.
 This concept, however, might be of Anglo-Saxon origin.

-The real story behind these doors is probably that they were entrances for women.
+The real story behind these northside doors is probably that they were entrances for women.
 From the start, these doors were not high.
 Gradually, with a steadily raising ground level of the adjacent graveyard, the doors became even lower.
 Later, when the doors were no longer in use, they were bricked up.
-The north entrance is at the shadow-side.
+The north entrance is in the shadow-side.
 Thus, the colder, windier, and darker side.
 The northern part of the graveyard was also the section where criminals were buried.
-Not for nothing high-medieval Frisian law used the metaphor ‘the north-facing tree’ for the gallows if someone was to be hanged after a capital crime.
-The late-medieval Emsinger Recht ('law of Ems') also metaphorically speaks of taking a criminal 'to the north' when he was sentenced to death.
+Not for nothing high-medieval Frisian law used the expression ‘the north-facing tree’ as a metaphor for the gallows if someone was to be hanged after a capital crime.
+The late-medieval Emsinger Recht ('law of Ems') also metaphorically speaks of taking a criminal 'to the north' when he or she was sentenced to death.

 "en vrrede and hi wrreth lond and liude and hi fart inur Saxenna merka and hi uthlath thene haga helm and thene rada skeld and thene sareda riddere and hi binna Fresena merkum man sleith and burga barnd, sa ach ma hine north inna thet lef to ferane and theron te sansane" Emsinger Recht